ethyca/fides/docs/fides/docs/guides/generating_datamap.md

     ...
 ```

-`data_categories` and `retention` can be set at the `dataset`, `collection`, or `field` level.
+`data_categories` and `retention` can be set at any/all of the Dataset, DatasetCollection, and DatasetField levels.

 `third_country_transfers` should be set at the `dataset` level.

-Any Datasets referenced by a system will have this information exported as rows of your data map.
+Any Datasets referenced by a System will have this information included as rows of your data map.

 ### System